 - Albert Einstein

-Born at home in the Pacific Northwest gave me a special love for home birth and midwifery care, so as a young woman I pursued a career in midwifery, and after years of education and running a successful local practice I have had the pleasure of attending upwards of 750 births.
+Born at home gave me a special love for home birth and midwifery care, so as a young woman I pursued a career in midwifery, and after years of education and running a successful local practice I have had the pleasure of attending upwards of 750 births.

-My father was a commercial general contractor growing up and so I got to visit job sites of many of the stores, schools, and fire stations in our beloved community.
+My father was a commercial general contractor growing up and so I got to visit job sites of many of the stores, schools, and fire stations.
 My grandparents started out dirt poor and through frugality and hard work, they bought properties as they could until they eventually retired owning several rental properties...

 When I got burnt out from midwifery work, the long hours, the life and death constantly in your face, all of the challenges of that work...
 I searched for where to go next.
 I'm not someone who can separate my career from my life and who I am, I very much wrap myself into it, so it had to be a career I would love.